-Pass/Fail or Pass/No Credit - An engineering student may take one elective course on a Pass/Nocr basis in any two terms of the curriculum (meaning, only 1 Pass/Nocr in a semester).
+Pass/Fail or Pass/No Credit - An engineering student may take one elective course (tech elecitve, h/ss elective, general elective) on a Pass/Nocr basis in any two terms of the curriculum (meaning, only 1 Pass/Nocr in a semester).
 Grades of A, B, and C correspond to Pass, and D and F correspond to No-Credit.
 A No-credit is like a failure in that it cannot count towards anything for graduation.

-Pass/Nocr applies only to electives (excluding Capstone design, English courses before Expos, Math courses before calculus).
+Pass/Nocr applies only to h/ss electives, technical electives, and general electives (excluding courses taught by one's engineering department, required courses, substitutes for required courses, English courses before Expos, Math courses before calculus).
 If you take a course as a substitute for a required course (ex, an 198:112 in place of 332:252), you may NOT make it a Pass/Nocr course.
-Ineligible courses: courses required for your major, required courses like calc, chem, physics, statics, etc. Students taking a course for Pass/NoCr must take all quizzes and examinations and are subject to attendance requirements.
+Ineligible courses: departmental courses, courses required for your major, required courses like calc, chem, physics, statics, etc. Students taking a course for Pass/NoCr must take all quizzes and examinations and are subject to attendance requirements.

 Note: Effective Fall 2015, Expos (and any writing course below Expos) and Micro no longer eligible for pass/nocr, all electives (except capstone) are eligible for pass/nocr.

-The last day to submit an application for P/NC is the end of the 13th week of the semester, which is April 23, 2018.
+The last day to submit an application for P/NC is the 10th week of the semester.
 This is NOT reversible.
 For courses taken during Summer Session, the application must be submitted by the end of the first week of classes.

 For those students pursuing a minor, you should be aware that certain departments do not honor Pass/Nocr courses for a minor.
 For example, the Economics Dept will not accept a Pass/Nocr course towards the fulfillment of an Econ minor.